 Come nigh the bounds of virtue or of death.

 Now what else will this show, but that to wicked men and fools not to live is more profitable than to live?
-And sometimes correcting Theognis, he says, that the poet should not have written, but rather thus,
+And sometimes correcting Theognis, he says, that the poet should not have written.

 From poverty to fly; -